 Once upon a time, in 1982 to be exact, there were two breeding pairs of penguins at Boulders Beach.
 Today, the penguin colony has grown to about 3,000 birds!
 These penguins are special in that they can withstand the harsh African summer temperatures.

-Boulders Beach gets its named from its many granite boulders that are 540 million years old.
+Boulders Beach gets its name from its many granite boulders that are 540 million years old.

 Because Boulders Beach is part of the Table Mountain National Park, you have to pay an entrance fee.